-In car crashes as well as other kinds of incidents (for instance, on the job injuries, slip and fall accidents, etc.), the defense may request that the injured party undergo an Independent Medical Examination (sometimes called an “IME”).
+In car accidents as well as other kinds of negligence related accidents (for instance, on the job injuries, slip and fall accidents, etc.), the defense may request that the injured party undergo an Independent Medical Examination (sometimes called an “IME”).

-It sounds easy enough: you visit an independent doctor or medical specialist so they can provide their expert opinion on the extent of your injury and what care you will need in order to recover from those injuries.
+It sounds easy enough: a victim visits an independent doctor or medical specialist so they can provide their expert opinion on the extent of your injury and what care you will need in order to recover from your injuries.
 It’s like having a second opinion to the opinion given by your medical team.

 Which sounds fine, right?
-Except when it’s rigged.
+Except, when it doesn’t seem fair.

 All too often, the IME is performed by a doctor or health care professional who isn’t truly independent.
 Their opinion will usually be biased against you and for the defendant.